Symplectic Representation of Legendre Dynamics: Hamiltonian realizations of Legendre-preserving maps

-Now with this necessary and sufficient condition we are ready to construct a symplectic reservoir from Hamiltonian mechanics that preserves the Legendre structure of the input.
-Consider input-dependent Hamiltonian given by
+Now with this necessary and sufficient condition we are ready to construct a first example: a linear symplectic reservoir from Hamiltonian mechanics that preserves the Legendre structure of the input.
+The following ``linear realization'' serves as a baseline as it is linear in both the momentum $p$ and in the base variable $q$.
+The nonlinear HSR of the next subsection replaces this linear base dynamics by a bounded nonlinear velocity field.